Romeo paints No. 19

 When Romeo and I met many years ago, I described him as a handful, and he probably would have described me as a pushover.
 He was quite adept at pushing me over, or pulling me, or whatever he felt like doing.
 It was quite a surprise for me to find that all the skills that I had learned through years of horse ownership were completely ineffective with him.
 From his papers it looked like he had roughly 7 owners before me.
 So in his eight years he had plenty of time to learn useful skills, like how not to leave the barn or how to keep running when asked to stop.

-We Found Clicker Training
+We Found Positive Reinforcement Training

 After about a year and a half of getting to know each other, a whole new creature emerged.
 This horse who wouldn’t let me touch his ears was now burying his head in my arms.
 Once afraid to open his mouth for the bit, he now was picking up my helmet and handing it to me while I was on his back.
 He’d pick up anything and hand it to me, which was the impetus behind giving him a paint brush.